Differentially private inference via noisy optimization: Randomized M-estimators via noisy gradient descent

 where the final estimate is again denoted by $\theta^{(K)}$.
-Here, $\eta$ is the stepsize, $B>0$ is a constant, and $\{Z_k\}_{k=0}^{K-1}$ is a sequence of i.i.d.\ standard $p$-dimensional Gaussian random vectors.
+Here, $\eta$ is the step size, and $\{Z_k\}_{k=0}^{K-1}$ is a sequence of i.i.d.\ standard $p$-dimensional Gaussian random vectors.
 The number of iterations $K$ needs to be set beforehand and critically impacts the statistical performance of this estimator, as discussed below.
+We choose the initial iterate $\theta^{(0)}$ in a non-data-dependent manner (e.g., $\theta^{(0)} = 0$), with specific choices of $\theta^{(0)}$ to be highlighted in the simulations to follow.
 We note that many related variants of this noisy gradient descent procedure exist in the literature \citep{songetal2013, bassilyetal2014, leeandkifer2018, feldmanetal2020}; however, our analysis provides novel insights into the properties of this algorithm, as our convergence analysis relies on local strong convexity and provides a general consistency and asymptotic normality theory for differentially private M-estimators.